docs

 The OAuth-related runtime functions are documented in the function reference here:

 These guides are written specifically for vuMailKit developers.
-Their purpose is to show what you need to create at the provider side and exactly how those values are entered into the vuMailKit template.
+Their purpose is to show what you need to create at the provider side, exactly how those values are entered into the vuMailKit template, and how the wizard turns that setup into a reusable profile.

 Provider portals change over time, so some screen labels may vary slightly from what you see today.
-The important part is to collect the correct credential values and enter them into vuMailKit in the format shown above.
+The important part is to collect the correct credential values, enter them into vuMailKit in the format shown above, and let the wizard complete the user-facing setup.